percona/everest-operator/docs/process/git-workflow.md

 All development happens in the `main` branch, and all PRs should be submitted to the `main` branch.

 Releases follow [SemVer](https://semver.org/) and start from the `main` branch as `release/vX.Y` branches (with the prefix `v` to distinguish between versions and version system tracking).
 Releases contain only merged or cherry-picked commits from the `main` branch.

-Release branches are tagged with `vX.Y.Z` tags, and they also could be tagged with `vX.Y.X-rcN` for testing purposes.
+Release branches are tagged with `vX.Y.Z` tags, and they also could be tagged with `vX.Y.X-devN` for testing purposes.

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'base' } }%%